zinguala/Git-Project/README.md

 #Code By Aviv Singer

-Hello all!
-This code created for organizing files in a directory please use with caution and read instructions first.
 THIS IS A PYTHON SCRIPT THAT AUTOMATES THE PROCESS OF ORGANIZING FILES IN A DIRECTORY BASED ON THEIR FILE TYPES AUDIO,IMAGE,DOCUMENT,SCRIPT,VIDEO:
 1. SCANS A SPECIFIED DIRECTORY FOR FILES.
 WHICH WE ENTER AS INPUT